NERSC Supercomputers Help Researchers Create Reference Catalog for Rumen Microbiome

 “This project is a great example of how science can progress rapidly if we do things together,” added study co-first author Sinead Leahy, now with the New Zealand Agricultural Greenhouse Gas Research Centre.
 “The project helps further fill the gap in our knowledge of anaerobic microorganisms as it specifically targets the specialized anaerobic rumen environment and reports genome sequences from strains that have yet to be taxonomically assigned or phenotypically characterized but which are among the most abundant rumen micro-organisms.”

-The Hungate catalog encompasses 75% of genus-level taxa reported from the rumen.
+The Hungate catalog encompasses 75 percent of genus-level taxa reported from the rumen.
 The researchers were able to assign individual microbes to the major metabolic pathways involved in rumen function.
 They reported that in total, the catalog of genomes encode nearly 33,000 degradative Carbohydrate-Active Enzymes which can break down plant cell walls.
 Other metabolic highlights and evolutionary vignettes of the rumen microbiome are presented in the manuscript.
 They noted an interesting instance of evolution by gene loss of the universally conserved enolase, the penultimate enzyme in glycolysis, the metabolic pathway that converts glucose to pyruvate.
 Rumen-specific adaptations such as de novo synthesis of B12 and potential vertical inheritance of the rumen microbiome are discussed.

 To test the value of the Hungate collection as a resource that underpins metagenomic analysis, 1.4 million coding sequences (CDS) from the reference genomes were searched against ~1.9 billion CDS from over 8,000 varied metagenomic samples, stored in the Integrated Microbial Genomes & Microbiomes (IMG/M) database.
 The IMG/M system supports annotation, analysis, and distribution of microbial genomes and microbiomes.